ConnerMcCarthy/chatgpt-integration/README.md

 1. Summaraize each days emails into an easy to read paragraph
 2. Summarize youtube video transcripts
-3. Sentiment analysis on the internet forums
+3. Sentiment analysis on internet forums